tylim88/FirelordJS/README.md

 - More in code documentation and tests.

 ## Dropped TO DO

-- Support for object unions type.
-Objects unions type seem to be a good type to have in NoSQL database because of how ever-changing NoSQL schema is.
-However, this is not the case because it brings uncertainty that cannot be handled reasonably.
-For example, with `{a:number}|{b:string}`, you can set `{a:1}` then update `{b:"x"}`, in this case the type is no longer unions type but an intersection type: `{a:number} & {b:string}`.
-So I will not implement this feature and will remove it from [FireSageJS](https://github.com/tylim88/FireSageJS) too.
-A better way to solve this is to use [`PossiblyReadAsUndefined`](https://firelordjs.com/guides/possibly_read_as_undefined) label on newly add field instead(you can also label abandoned fields as `PossiblyReadAsUndefined`, but an easier way is to totally ignore them).

 - Support for optional (`?` modifier).
 Optional is a highly requested feature because of how common it is, however because of how Firestore works: it is impossible to query a missing field.
 Example: it is impossible to query user that has no phone number if phone number field does not exist.
 Because of this, it is important to make sure every field exists.
 You may not need the field now, but you may need it later plus adding default value is simple, especially with such powerful typing library like Firelord.
 So in order to not accidentally cripple your query in the future, I will not implement this feature.
 Yes, set merge basically lead to the same problem, hence I encourage you to use `upset` instead (will be available in the future).